QuentinRa/blog.quentinra.dev/info/networking/index.md

 <div class="row row-cols-md-2"><div>

 A port is something virtual associated with a protocol.
-By using that, we know that if something is coming to the port XXX, then it's using the protocol YYY.
+By using that, we know that if a message enter via the port XXX, then it's using the protocol YYY.

 * There are 65535 available ports
 * There are 1024 are standard ports

-> Ports are not set in stone, for security-related concerns, they are usually changed.
+> The protocol used by a port are not set in stone!
+For security-related concerns, they are usually changed, and port are protected by something called a firewall, to hopefully prevent unauthorized users to know which protocol is run by each port.
+Ports may be closed too.
 </div><div>

-There a TCP ports, and UDP ports.
-The most well-known one being TCP ports.
+There are TCP ports, and UDP ports.
+The former are the most well-known ones.
 Here is the list of [TCP/UDP ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers).

 * **21**: FTP
 * **22**: SSH, SFTP, SCP